matloff/polyanNA/README.md

 numeric columns as well, so that these two can be fed through MIM.

-There is also function lm.pa(), with an assciated predict(), to implement linear modeling an predictor in the settings in which categorical variables are subject to missingness.
+There is also function lm.pa(), with an assciated predict(), to implement linear modeling and prediction in the settings in which categorical variables are subject to missingness.

 *Example*